Masroor-Syed/Masroor-Syed.github.io/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Python
+  - Java
+  - C & C++
   - JavaScript (ES6+)
-  - HTML & (S)CSS
+  - HTML & CSS
+  - SQL
   - React
-  - Vue
+  - Express
   - Node.js
+  - MongoDB
+  - Tensorflow
+  - Pandas
+  - NumPy
+  - Matplotlib
+  - Wireshark
+  - Tableau
-  - WordPress
+  - Open Refine
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Masroor, a computer scientist based in Calgary, AB.
+I recently graduated from [University of Calgary](https://https://ucalgary.ca/) with an BSc(honours) degree in computer science.
+My honours thesis was on "Evaluation of the usage of cryptography by 3rd party Android libraries" under the supervision of Dr. Joel Reardon.
+I enjoy love working on things that live on the internet, cloud, websites, applications, or anything in between but I know quite a lot abouting networking and information security.
+Another one of my passion is judo, althouhg I just started in 2019 I hope to a good judoka in the future.

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've been worked: